Cheese Drawer Soufflé

 6 -8 ounces variety cheese bits, grated*

 2 tablespoons sherry*

 1 teaspoon Dijon mustard*

 ¼ teaspoon lemon juice

-- Preheat oven to 375 degrees.
-In a small bowl, mix together the parmesan and pepper.
+Preheat oven to 375 degrees.
+In a small bowl, mix together the Parmigiano and pepper.
 Butter the soufflé dish bottom and sides.
-Dust the buttered dish with the parmesan pepper mix.
+Dust the buttered dish with the Parmigiano-pepper mix.
 Chill in the refrigerator while you complete the remaining steps.

 In a small saucepan over medium-high heat, melt the butter.
 Stir in the flour and cook for about 1 minute to make a paste.
 Add in half of the milk and whisk until it begins to thicken, about 1 minute.
 Add in the remaining milk and continue to whisk until very thick, about 1 minute.
 Remove from heat to cool.